Milanhj/microbiome-stats/README.md

 df

--   dataset with atleast IDs, treatment, and counts of all integer values. requires an ID variable in the first column and treatment variable directly before first count column
+-   Dataset with atleast IDs, treatment, and counts of all integer values. requires an ID variable in the first column and treatment variable directly before first count column

 tx_col

--   treatment column index, must be directly before the count data starts
+-   Treatment column index, must be directly before the count data starts

 alpha

--   significance cutoff used for optimizing the independent filtering. default = 0.05, but default is 0.1 for the package function. set to adjusted p-value cutoff
+-   Significance cutoff used for optimizing the independent filtering. default = 0.05, but default is 0.1 for the package function. set to adjusted p-value cutoff

 test

--   either "Wald" for cross-sectional, or "LRT" for longitudinal
+-   Either "Wald" for cross-sectional, or "LRT" for longitudinal

 time_col

--   optional column index of timepoint data (must be indexed between ID and treatment variables)
+-   Optional column index of timepoint data (must be indexed between ID and treatment variables)

 <br>

 ### Description

-Display DESeq output in a cleaner, more easy to work with way
+Display DESeq output in a cleaner, more easy to work with way.

 **Usage**